yiliehuang/yiliehuang.github.io/_pages/about.md

   - /about.html
 ---

-Yilie Huang is a Postdoctoral Research Scientist in the Department of Industrial Engineering and Operations Research at Columbia University, supervised by [Professor Xunyu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou).
-His research focuses on the intersection of reinforcement learning (RL), stochastic control, and financial engineering, with a particular interest in developing and analyzing continuous-time RL algorithms to optimize financial and control systems under uncertainty.
+Yilie Huang is a Postdoctoral Research Scientist in the Department of Industrial Engineering and Operations Research at Columbia University, supervised by [Professor Xun Yu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou).
+His research lies at the intersection of **reinforcement learning (RL)**, **stochastic control**, and **financial engineering**, with a focus on developing and analyzing **continuous-time RL algorithms** to optimize financial and control systems under uncertainty.

-Huang completed his PhD in Industrial Engineering and Operations Research at Columbia University in 2024, advised by Professor Xunyu Zhou.
-He also earned an M.S. in Operations Research from Columbia University in 2018 and a B.S. in Mathematics and Applied Mathematics from Zhejiang University in 2017.
+Huang earned his PhD in Industrial Engineering and Operations Research at Columbia University in 2024, where he was advised by [Professor Xun Yu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou).
+He also holds an M.S. in Operations Research from Columbia University (2018) and a B.S. in Mathematics and Applied Mathematics from Zhejiang University (2017).

-Key highlights of my work include:
+### Key Contributions:

--	Continuous-Time RL for Portfolio Selection: We propose a continuous-time actor-critic RL algorithm designed for mean-variance (MV) portfolio optimization.
-Its performance is theoretically guaranteed through the derivation of a sublinear regret bound in terms of the Sharpe ratio.
-Empirical evaluations using U.S. stock data from January 2000 to December 2019 show that the algorithm outperforms 15 well-established alternative strategies, particularly during bear markets.
+- **Continuous-Time RL for Portfolio Optimization**: Developed a **continuous-time actor-critic RL algorithm** for mean-variance (MV) portfolio optimization.
+This algorithm achieves a **sublinear regret bound** in terms of the Sharpe ratio, with strong empirical results using U.S. stock data from 2000 to 2019, demonstrating superior performance against 15 established strategies, particularly during bear markets.

--	Model-Free RL in Linear-Quadratic (LQ) Control: We study a model-free reinforcement learning approach for continuous-time LQ problems, where volatilities depend on both state and control variables.
-Two actor-critic algorithms are introduced: one employing deterministic exploration and the other adaptive exploration.
-Both achieve a regret bound of O(N^{3/4}) up to a logarithmic factor, with numerical comparisons showing superior performance over recent model-based methods.
+- **Model-Free RL in Linear-Quadratic (LQ) Control**: Proposed **model-free reinforcement learning algorithms** for continuous-time LQ problems, addressing scenarios where volatilities depend on both state and control variables.
+Introduced two actor-critic approaches—one with deterministic exploration and another with adaptive exploration—that achieve **sublinear regret bounds**.
+These methods outperform recent model-based techniques in numerical experiments.

+Yilie Huang’s work bridges the gap between theory and application, advancing decision-making strategies in uncertain environments.
+Explore his [Publications](https://yiliehuang.github.io/publications) and [CV](https://yiliehuang.github.io/files/CV_Yilie_Huang.pdf) for more details.